mikeroyal/DevOps-Tools-Guide/README.md

 [GitHub Actions](https://docs.github.com/en/actions) will automate, customize, and execute your software development workflows right in your repository with GitHub Actions.
 You can discover, create, and share actions to perform any job you'd like, including CI/CD, and combine actions in a completely customized workflow.[GitHub Actions for Azure](https://docs.microsoft.com/en-us/azure/developer/github/github-actions) you can create workflows that you can set up in your repository to build, test, package, release and deploy to Azure.Learn more about all other integrations with Azure.

+[GitHub Packages](https://github.com/features/packages) is a service that helps you safely publish and consume packages, store your packages alongside your code, and share your packages privately with your team or publicly with the open source community.
+You can also automate your packages with [GitHub Actions](https://github.com/features/actions).

+[GitHub Copilot](https://copilot.github.com/) is an AI pair programmer that helps you write code faster and with less work.
+Copilot draws context from comments and code, and suggests individual lines and whole functions instantly.
+It is powered by OpenAI Codex, a new AI system created by [OpenAI](https://openai.com/).

 [GitLab](https://about.gitlab.com/) is a web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking and CI/CD pipeline features, using an open-source license, developed by GitLab Inc.

 [Jenkins](https://jenkins.io/) is a free and open source automation server.
 Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical aspects of continuous delivery.